lsst-sitcom/sitcomtn-037/index.rst

 1. The observatory is able to safely continue standard survey operations with minimal functionality to evaluate science data quality in real time.
    Image display is still occurring because the CVT is hosted on the summit-based diagnostic cluster and observers can visually inspect raw images and images with minimal instrument signature removal.
    Low-level calculations and analysis will go into the camera database and the EFD.
-2. As above, with the addition of the rapid analysis framework to support operations, scheduler input, QA analyses etc.
+2. As above, with the addition of the Rapid Analysis framework to support operations, scheduler input, QA analyses etc.
 3. Full operations, including all processing that is planned to be performed at the USDF, such as Alert Processing, with transfer of diagnostic information back to the summit.

 State 1: